jaericho/jaericho.github.io/_posts/2021-05-14-First-Mac-in-a-long-time.md

 So let's list out my observations and gripes:

 * No 'delete' key, only Backspace labeled as Delete.
 (Altho' I just learned it is Fn-Delete.)
 * Different keyboard shortcuts.
-(I know this is all muscle memory that i'll have to overcome.)
+(I know this is all muscle memory that I'll have to overcome.)
 * All these options keys! control, option, alt, curly-thing, and command.
 Plus there is a function key that also seems to be involved with the arrow keys as KB shortcuts.
 It seems a bit much.
 * Some KB shortcuts are the same, that's nice. i.e. CTRL+z and Command+z are undo.
 * Safari has no inspect feature.
 I didn't realize it'd be looking for that on day one.